By the end of this section, you will be able to:

 The analysis of single-slit diffraction is illustrated in Figure 4.4.
 Here, the light arrives at the slit, illuminating it uniformly and is in phase across its width.
 We then consider light propagating onwards from different parts of the same slit.
 According to Huygens’s principle, every part of the wave front in the slit emits wavelets, as we discussed in The Nature of Light.
 These are like rays that start out in phase and head in all directions.
 (Each ray is perpendicular to the wave front of a wavelet.)
 Assuming the screen is very far away compared with the size of the slit, rays heading toward a common destination are nearly parallel.
 When they travel straight ahead, as in part (a) of the figure, they remain in phase, and we observe a central maximum.
 However, when rays travel at an angle relative to the original direction of the beam, each ray travels a different distance to a common location, and they can arrive in or out of phase.
 In part (b), the ray from the bottom travels a distance of one wavelength farther than the ray from the top.
 Thus, a ray from the center travels a distance less than the one at the bottom edge of the slit, arrives out of phase, and interferes destructively.
 A ray from slightly above the center and one from slightly above the bottom also cancel one another.
 In fact, each ray from the slit interferes destructively with another ray.
 In other words, a pair-wise cancellation of all rays results in a dark minimum in intensity at this angle.
 By symmetry, another minimum occurs at the same angle to the right of the incident direction (toward the bottom of the figure) of the light.

 At the larger angle shown in part (c), the path lengths differ by for rays from the top and bottom of the slit.
 One ray travels a distance different from the ray from the bottom and arrives in phase, interfering constructively.
 Two rays, each from slightly above those two, also add constructively.
-Most rays from the slit have another ray to interfere with constructively, and a maximum in intensity occurs at this angle.
-However, not all rays interfere constructively for this situation, so the maximum is not as intense as the central maximum.
+Most rays from the slit have another ray to interfere with constructively, increasing the intensity.
+Because not all rays interfere constructively for this situation, the maximum in intensity is not exactly at this angle, and is not as intense as the central maximum.
 Finally, in part (d), the angle shown is large enough to produce a second minimum.
-As seen in the figure, the difference in path length for rays from either side of the slit is D sin , and we see that a destructive minimum is obtained when this distance is an integral multiple of the wavelength.
+As seen in the figure, the difference in path length for rays from either side of the slit is a sin , and we see that a destructive minimum is obtained when this distance is an integral multiple of the wavelength.

 Thus, to obtain destructive interference for a single slit,

 - We are given that , , and .
-Solving the equation for D and substituting known values gives
+Solving the equation for a and substituting known values gives

 - Solving the equation for and substituting the known values gives